sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

     </tr>
 </table>

-> After deploying Marketplace you will see an API User in your Cyclr console.
+> After deploying a Marketplace you will see an API User in your Cyclr console.
-> The API User has access to the account however they cannot signin to the Cyclr interface.
+> The API User has access to the account, however they cannot signin to the Cyclr interface.